Tax Deductions for Real Estate Agents

 - Continuing education that maintains your current skills.

-If you pay another agent 600 dollars or more in a year, remember you owe them a 1099-NEC.
+If you pay another agent enough in a year (600 dollars for 2025 payments, 2,000 dollars starting in 2026), remember you owe them a 1099-NEC.

 Home office and the 25 dollar gift trap